 On 11 May 1820 the ship that would later carry Charles Darwin to the Galapagos Islands was launched.
 Find out more about the remarkable legacy of HMS Beagle.

-Beagle was not a remarkable ship, being one of over 115 10-gun warships ordered to the same design between 1807 and 1830.
+Beagle was not a remarkable ship, being one of more than 115 10-gun warships ordered to the same design between 1807 and 1830.
 However, this class of ship was very versatile, with ships fitted out for anti-slavery patrols, as mail ships, surveying ships and tenders to flagships in British and foreign ports.

 Beagle was completed as a survey ship between September 1825 and March 1826 ‘to survey Magellan’s Streights’.